Views2k/Wisp/README.md

 **Shift guidance is beta and off by default.** Calibrate each supported combustion car and tune with a rolling full-throttle pull and a confirming upshift.
 Green, yellow and flashing red stages show the approach to a calibrated RPM target.
 Targets are still being validated; universal ideal shift timing has not been verified.
 The beta currently requires Steam FH6 build **6.440.853.0** and excludes EVs.

 The boost and tire-temperature Appearance preview fixes from 2.3.2 remain included.
 Existing settings, profiles, tire calibration and saved runs are preserved.

-There is a bug present in all versions that could cause delayed or choppy tachometer needle movement. **Disabling G-Sync/VRR** is the appropriate remedy until the next hotfix is released.

 ### Included from Wisp 2.3